Wellington Province: Territory

 Wellington Province originally covered much of the southern half of the North Island.
 Its northern boundary was drawn arbitrarily across most of the middle of the island at latitude 39° south to the east coast, just including the entirety of Hawke Bay.
 North of that line was Auckland Province.
 The straight-line boundary did not extend right to the west coast, but dipped south to the coast just west of Waverley and short of Patea, allowing for New Plymouth Province (later renamed Taranaki Province) to the west.

 Hawke's Bay settlers broke away to form Hawke's Bay Province on 1 November 1858.
 Wellington Province's new eastern boundary followed the main divide of the eastern ranges, and cut across from just south of Woodville to the east coast near Cape Turnagain.
 Thus Wellington lost about a third of its area, leaving it with a territory roughly the same as the combined present-day Manawatū-Whanganui and Wellington regions.

-The latter Wellington provincial boundaries include four of New Zealand's main urban areas: Wellington, Palmerston North, Whanganui and Kapiti.
+The latter Wellington provincial boundaries include four of New Zealand's main urban areas: Wellington, Palmerston North, Whanganui and Kāpiti.
 Other large towns are Feilding, Levin and Masterton.
 According to Statistics New Zealand figures at the 2001 census 626,000 people lived within the provincial boundaries.